This is a best prospect industry sector for this country. Includes a market overview and trade data.

 The government is currently focused on moving towards a digital economy and accelerating the country’s digital transformation, which offer opportunities for ICT companies.
 The government’s ongoing digital transformation offers U.S. companies with proven technologies and competitive pricing various opportunities.

-In June 2020, the Egyptian government announced a plan to improve the infrastructure for internet services by increasing the average internet speed to 20 Mbps in 2020 and 40 Mbps in 2021, compared to 15.5 Mbps in 2019.
+In June 2020, the Egyptian government announced a plan to improve the infrastructure for internet services by increasing the average internet speed.
+By April 2021, internet speed had reached an average of 39.6 Mbps from 6.5 Mbps in January 2019.

 Recent Market Trends:

-Due to the Covid-19 outbreak, Egypt has witnessed the acceleration of its digital transformation plan.
+Due in part to the Covid-19 outbreak, Egypt has witnessed as acceleration of its digital transformation plan.
 The number of peak hours for internet usage has increased to 15 hours per day from 7 hours per day and the load has increased by 99%.
 The amount of cellular phone internet usage has increased by 35%, and international calls by 19%.
-Some applications witnessed a significant increase of usage like: Zoom App 3465%, Telegram 1100%, and YouTube 115%.
+Some applications witnessed a significant increase of usage like: Zoom (3465%), Telegram (1100%), and YouTube (115%).

 In June 2020, the National Telecommunication Regulatory Authority launched its Mobile Number Portability (MNP) service, which enables mobile telephone subscribers to retain their phone numbers when switching network service providers.
 This will enhance efficiencies and competitiveness.